vscode-neovim/vscode-neovim/README.md

 ### Neovim configuration

-Since many VIM plugins can cause issues in VSCode, it is recommended to start from an empty `init.vim`.
+Since many Vim plugins can cause issues in VSCode, it is recommended to start from an empty `init.vim`.
 For a guide for which types of plugins are supported, see [troubleshooting](#troubleshooting).

 Before creating an issue on Github, make sure you can reproduce the problem with an empty `init.vim` and no VSCode